caitlinteaguedesign/teloceja-login/README.md

 #### Custom login form with credentials

-This task took up the majority of the development time as it involved a tool that was new to me to perform authentication, which itself is also a task that I have only done once before in a slightly different tech stack (you view [my past project](https://sudoku.caitlinteague.com/login) to view field validation).
+This task took up the majority of the development time as it involved a tool that was new to me to perform authentication, which itself is also a task that I have only done once before in a slightly different tech stack.
+You can view [my past project](https://sudoku.caitlinteague.com/login) to see how I previously handled field validation ([GitHub repo](https://github.com/caitlinteaguedesign/sudoku-app)).

 I read Auth.js and Next.js authentication docs but found implementing a custom sign in form to be difficult.
 After some trial and error (much google-ing and stackoverflow-ing) to no avail, I switched gears and tried implementing the [Google provider](https://authjs.dev/getting-started/authentication/oauth).
 Contrary to my initial assumption, this task proved much more straightforward, and the win helped boost my confidence.